How to view customer cart in WooCommerce

 What is WooCommerce abandoned cart?

-A WooCommerce abandoned cart refers to an online shopping cart that is created on a WooCommerce online store but is never completed.
-This can happen for a variety of reasons, but the most common one is that the customer adds products to the cart, but never completes the purchase.
-This is an indication that the customer has at least some interest and intention to buy the product but for some reason decided not to.
+A WooCommerce abandoned cart refers to an online shopping cart created on a WooCommerce online store but never completed.
+This can happen for various reasons, but the most common one is that the customer adds products to the cart but never completes the purchase.
+This indicates that the customer has at least some interest and intention to buy the product but, for some reason, decided not to.
 The average cart abandonment rate for WooCommerce stores is around 60%-70%.

 Why do people abandon their carts?